Standard Pathway Assessment for Registration in Australia

 The first stage of the AOAC Assessment Process requires a candidate to submit the application form 1C Application for the Assessment of Eligibility to Undertake the Professional Examinations in Osteopathy and include all documentation specified in the application form.

 The initial assessment can take up to 10 working days from the date AOAC receives the correctly completed application form and all the required documents exactly as stated in the form.

 The written examination is the second stage of the AOAC Assessment Process and involves a three-hour exam designed to assess the candidate's ability to use knowledge of osteopathic practice to respond to questions about specific scenarios.

 The written examination uses multiple-choice questions about patient case scenarios to assess the knowledge, problem-solving and decision making skills required for safe and competent practice of osteopathy practice in the Australian context.

 Written examinations are scheduled for the first week of March and September each year.

 Applicants are required to have completed Stage 1 prior to 5 December and 5 June respectively to ensure eligibility to sit the written examination.

 Written Exam Venues

-Candidates may sit for the written examination in Australia (Adelaide, Alice Springs, Brisbane, Canberra, Darwin, Hobart, Mackay, Melbourne, Perth, Sydney, Townsville), New Zealand (Auckland, Christchurch), Europe (Athens, London), Middle East (Dubai, Riyadh), Sub Continent (New Delhi), Africa (Harare, Johannesburg, Nairobi) Asia (Hong Kong, Manila, Singapore) and South America (Lima, Buenos Aires).
+Candidates may sit for the written examination in Australia (Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, Perth, Sydney), New Zealand (Auckland, Christchurch), Europe (Athens, London), Middle East (Dubai, Riyadh), Sub Continent (New Delhi), Africa (Johannesburg) and Asia (Hong Kong, Manila, Singapore).

 Stage 3: Portfolio